AEMacBeath/project-community-api/README.md

 This API was developed as a series of small tasks recorded as [GitHub Issues](https://github.com/AEMacBeath/project-community-api/issues?q=is%3Aissue+is%3Aclosed+sort%3Acreated-asc).

 ## User Stories
-The user stories for this API where written in conjuncion with the React application using [@AEMacBeath's Project Community](https://github.com/users/AEMacBeath/projects/11/views/1) GitHub Project.
+The user stories for this API were written in conjunction with the React application using [@AEMacBeath's Project Community](https://github.com/users/AEMacBeath/projects/11/views/1) GitHub Project.

 The GitHub project is grouped by Milestones broken down into User Stories and Tasks.